MagGomesu/Paragon/README.md

 Contributions to improve the Paragon overlay are always welcome.
 Please fork the repository and submit a pull request with your changes.

 ## Planned features for future updates
-1. Detailed graphs running comparison in real-time
+1. Detailed graphs running comparison in real-time.
 2. Customization options (fonts, colors, ...).
+3. Permantent data storage per boss.
-3. Suggest yours!
+4. Suggest yours!

 ## License